 Given these observations, here is how I’ll modify my strategy going forward.

-- Focus on $BTC: Most of my $BTC is locked up in Mount Gox, and this counts towards my overall allocation.
+- Focus on $BTC and $ETH: Most of my $BTC is locked up in Mount Gox, and this counts towards my overall allocation.
 I assume around 15% of coins returned at some point as $BTC (not fiat).
 My next largest position is ETH which I’ve had for years.
-I plan to hold BTC/ETH in a 90/10 ratio in terms of USD fiat value.
+I plan to hold BTC/ETH/All Altcoins in a 70/20/10 ratio in terms of USD fiat value.

 - Crypto Savings Account: I started to move most of my $USD out of Marcus (CDs) into BlockFi (referral link).
 I have kept some $BTC and $USDC (a USD stablecoin) for the last 6 months or so, and I’d rather make 6-8% interest over 0.5% interest in alternatives.
 Note that BlockFi is not risk free (they are lending like banks do) but they do have some strong security measures in place.

-I also hold small amounts of other currencies like Stellar Lumens ($XLM), Polkadot ($DOT), Ripple ($XRP), Filecoin ($FIL bought in the 2017 SAFT), Arweave ($AR), UNI ($UNI), Sushi ($SUSHI), Cosmos ($ATOM) as well as about a dozen others, but those are more out of interest than part of an actual strategy.
+I also hold small amounts of other Altcoins like Stellar Lumens ($XLM), Polkadot ($DOT), Ripple ($XRP), Filecoin ($FIL bought in the 2017 SAFT), Arweave ($AR), UNI ($UNI), Sushi ($SUSHI), Cosmos ($ATOM) as well as about a dozen others, but those are more out of interest than part of an actual strategy.
 I also added NFTX as an index for collectibles to the mix.

 All of this is still very experimental, and I wrote this up to share more easily and get feedback.
 Despite dabbling for eight years, I still feel like a n00b most of the time in the crypto world.